Dimezis/BlurView/README.md

 implementation 'com.eightbitlab:blurview:1.6.0'
 ```

-# Why blurring in the main thread?
+## Why blurring on the main thread?
 Because blurring in other thread would introduce 2-3 frames latency

 License